jtpaulo/jtpaulo.github.io/_pages/teaching.md

 # Teaching

+**2020/2021** - Lecturer of the system benchmarking & deployment class (responsible), the data center administration practical class (fourth year of the MIEI course in Informatics Engineering, U. Minho), and the operating systems practical class (second year of the MIEI course in Informatics Engineering, U. Minho).

-**2019/2020** - Lecturer of the System Benchmarking and Deployment class (fourth year of the MIEI course in Informatics Engineering, U. Minho), the distributed systems practical class (third year of the MIEI course in Informatics Engineering, U. Minho), the operating systems practical class (second year of the MIEI course in Informatics Engineering, U. Minho) and the concurrent programming practical class (third year of the LCC course in Computer Science, U. Minho).
+**2019/2020** - Lecturer of the system benchmarking & deployment class (fourth year of the MIEI course in Informatics Engineering, U. Minho), the distributed systems practical class (third year of the MIEI course in Informatics Engineering, U. Minho), the operating systems practical class (second year of the MIEI course in Informatics Engineering, U. Minho) and the concurrent programming practical class (third year of the LCC course in Computer Science, U. Minho).

-**2018/2019** - Lecturer of the System Benchmarking and Deployment class (fourth year of the MIEI course in Informatics Engineering, U. Minho) and operating systems practical class (second year of the MIEI course in Informatics Engineering, U. Minho).
+**2018/2019** - Lecturer of the system benchmarking & deployment class (fourth year of the MIEI course in Informatics Engineering, U. Minho) and operating systems practical class (second year of the MIEI course in Informatics Engineering, U. Minho).

-**2017/2018** -  Lecturer of the System Benchmarking and Deployment class (fourth year of the MIEI course in Informatics Engineering, U. Minho).
+**2017/2018** -  Lecturer of the system benchmarking & deployment class (fourth year of the MIEI course in Informatics Engineering, U. Minho).

 **2016/2017** -  Invited Professor at University of Minho (25% contract).
 Lecturer of the database administration and data center administration classes (fourth year of the MIEI course in Informatics Engineering, U. Minho), and informatics laboratories (second year of the MIEI course in Informatics Engineering, U. Minho).